lupyuen/ikea_air_quality_sensor/README.md

 do
   {
     read(fd, &ch, 1);
-    //  Insert this line to dump the binary data: printf("%02x  ", ch);
+    //  Insert this line to dump the data in hex: printf("%02x  ", ch);
 ```